Gamurra: Gallery

 Madonna del Parto, c..
 1455, by Piero della Francesca.
 This image shows a gamurra laced in front and at the side, used here to regulate the size of the gamurra during pregnancy.

 Portrait of a Woman, c.
 1475, by Sandro Botticelli.
 A woman wearing a brown gamurra.

 The Visitation (detail), c.
 1488, by Domenico Ghirlandaio.
 A full-length image of Giovanna Tornabuoni wearing a gamurra and giornea.

 The Birth of St. John the Baptist, c.
 1485–1490, by Domenico Ghirlandaio.
 The woman to the left wears a gamurra underneath a giornea and the women in the center seems to wear a gamurra under an overdress.

+Birth of Mary (detail), c.
+1485–1490, by Domenico Ghirlandaio.
+A full-length image of Sancha of Aragon wearing a gamurra.